Author Archives: Hilary Lowry

 Understanding skin scarring

-Scarring is a natural part of the skin’s healing process so understanding how it occurs can help us prevent and treat it effectively If the deeper layers of the skin are damaged, the body produces collagen to repair the injury.
+Scarring is a natural part of the skin’s healing process, but understanding how it occurs can help us prevent and treat it effectively.
+When the deeper layers of the skin are damaged, the body produces collagen to repair the injury.
 The new collagen fibers can sometimes create a scar, which differs in texture and color from the surrounding skin.
 Scarring can be influenced by various factors, including the depth and size of the wound, genetics, and individual healing abilities.

 It’s important to note that not all scars are the same.
 They can range from small and barely noticeable to large and raised.
 The type of scar you have will determine the appropriate treatment approach.
 By understanding the different types of scars, you can better tailor your treatment plan to achieve the best results.